Omars2003/Analisis_de_datos/README.md

 # Analisis_de_datos
-Notebooks  about market predictions using different Dataframes
+Notebook about market prediction using different Dataframes and AI techniques.